 Both these attributes provide important information about an assessment’s ability to accurately measure candidate results consistently.

 Every hiring manager wants to make sure the product his or her company is investing in is valid, right?
 It sounds like a promising quality in a pre-hire assessment test.
 However, the most important consideration when selecting any pre-employment assessment is evidence of validity.

 Consumers should be careful here, because no test is 100% “valid.”
 Companies that opt to use the term “valid” when advertising or explaining their talent selection software should be a red flag for a prospective buyer.
 Evidence of validity is more like an ongoing mission for an assessment to continuously prove that it is effective in helping pinpoint desirable qualities in candidates.
 After all, consumers want to know the product works before they use it, but what’s even better is knowing it will continue to work after they purchase it.

 For this reason, an assessment company should be willing to share evidence that is has accumulated enough data to illustrate a pattern of evidence supporting a tool’s validity.
 By sharing this information, it gives the prospective buyer insight into the assessment’s ability to predict how a candidate will perform in similar jobs in their own company.

 Wondering if a Pre-Hire Assessment is Legit?
 Here’s How to Find Out.

 If your company doesn’t have an internal testing expert who is capable of reviewing technical documentation and evidence of validity, it’s easy to find one by contacting the Society for Industrial and Organizational Psychology.
 By hiring an objective expert to review the merit of a provider’s technical materials, you can ensure that you partnering with a reputable company that has developed and validated its tools in an appropriate manner.

-To learn more about how talent analytics tools can streamline the hiring process, download your free copy of How Can Simulations Help You Hire Better? or speak with one of our talent selection specialists today.
+To learn more about how talent analytics tools can streamline the hiring process, download your free whitepaper or speak with one of our talent selection specialists today.